 3.5 Description of application five: Programme Making and Special Events (PMSE)

-The term Programme Making and Special Events applications (PMSE) describes radio applications used for SAP/SAB, ENG/OB and applications used in meetings, conferences, cultural and education activities, trade fairs, local entertainment, sport, religious and other public or private events for perceived real-time presentation of audiovisual information.
+The term Programme Making and Special Events applications (PMSE) is a widespread term gathering various radio applications used for SAP/SAB and applications used in public or private events for perceived real-time presentation of audiovisual information.

+The SAP/SAB applications include both ENG/OB and SNG/OB applications, but also the communication links that may be used in the production of programmes, such as talk-back or personal monitoring of sound-track, telecommand and telecontrol.

 The definitions of SAP/SAB and ENG/OB are set out as follows:

 SAP: Services Ancillary to Programme making (SAP) support the activities carried out in the making of “programmes”, such as film making, advertisements, corporate videos, concerts, theatre and similar activities not initially meant for broadcasting to general public.